hyperledger/indy-hipe/text/0021-did-doc/README.md

 [tutorial]: #tutorial

 ## Concepts
 1. Key reference: Any key added to a DID gets a reference unique in context of that DID.
 This reference is a monotonically increasing integer without any gaps, starting from 1.
 Hence the first key for the DID (during creation) is given a reference of 1.
 The next key gets a reference of 2.
 This reference is used to change the public key in case of compromise or otherwise or grant additional authorizations.
+Only the key with key reference 1 can be used to act as a role like Steward, TGB, Trustee, etc.
 2. Authorizations: Any public key can possess any number of authorizations.
 These determine what actions the key can take.
 A key's authorizations can change over time.
 It is possible for a key to have no authorization at all.
 Following authorizations are possible:
 a. `ALL`: A special authorization; a key with this authorization can change the DDO however it wants.
 The key with reference 1 has this authorization.